-South America: The Company is currently operating in South America in Peru and has been awarded its first contract in Chile.
-Management's intention is to continue to add rigs and clients in Peru, Chile and other South American countries as it believes the need for specialized drilling in South America will support Geodrill's expansion into South America.
-Geodrill has corporate entities in Peru, Chile and Brazil and is considering other South American countries for expansion.
+South America: The Company has set up operations in South America in Chile and Peru and was active in both countries throughout 2023.
+The Company had a slowdown in drilling activity in the third quarter of 2023 due to the winter season but commenced drilling in the fourth quarter of 2023 in both Chile and Peru.
+Management's intention is to diversify its client base so it can drill throughout the winter season and to continue to add rigs and clients in Chile, Peru and other South American countries as it believes the need for specialized drilling in South America will support Geodrill's expansion into South America.
+Geodrill has corporate entities in Chile, Peru and Brazil (although the Company is not active in Brazil) and is considering other South American countries for expansion.